Wang Dongming: Sichuan

 In July 2007, Wang was appointed the chief of General Office of the Central Institutional Organization Commission, in charge of institutional reforms, holding the rank of a minister; he stayed in the role until 2012, when he was transferred to become party chief of Sichuan, succeeding Liu Qibao.
 Sichuan was known to be a power base of the former security chief Zhou Yongkang.
 Wang assisted party disciplinary authorities as political allies of Zhou were investigated and sacked.
 Wang accompanied Xi Jinping on his 2015 visit to the United States.

 National People's Congress

 In March 2018, Wang was elected as the Vice Chairperson of the Standing Committee of the National People's Congress.
 Later he was appointed the Chairman of the All-China Federation of Trade Unions.

 He was a standing committee member of the 10th Chinese People's Political Consultative Conference (CPPCC), and a member of the 17th, 18th, and 19th Central Committees of the Chinese Communist Party.

-On 7 December 2020, pursuant to Executive Order 13936, the US Department of the Treasury imposed sanctions on all 14 Vice Chairperson of the National People's Congress, including Wang, for "undermining Hong Kong's autonomy and restricting the freedom of expression or assembly."
+On 7 December 2020, pursuant to Executive Order 13936, the US Department of the Treasury imposed sanctions on all 14 Vice Chairpersons of the National People's Congress, including Wang, for "undermining Hong Kong's autonomy and restricting the freedom of expression or assembly."

 On March 10, 2023, during the 14th National People's Congress, he was appointed Vice Chairman of the Standing Committee of the National People's Congress.